natematias/governing-human-algorithm-behavior/README.md

 ### Grace Period
 Late Submissions: All assignments have an automatic one-day grace period.
 On time and early papers are always encouraged and will be graded the same week.
 Students can turn in the assignment up to a day late, no questions asked, with the expectation that it could take substantially longer to receive a grade and feedback.
 After that, an automatic one grade (A to B, B to C, etc) is dropped on the assignment.

+If you turned in an assignment on time and haven't received a grade within the expected period, please contact the instructor in case of a technical glitch.

+### COVID Policies
+Students are expected to follow [Cornell COVID policies for students](https://covid.cornell.edu/students/), including vaccination and masking.

 ### Accommodations
-Please let me know as soon as possible if you need accommodations (e.g. for disabilities).
+Please let me know as soon as possible if you need accommodations (e.g. for disabilities), and I will work with you to ensure you have the best possible class experience.

+### Health Accommodation for Professor Matias
+As part of a [medical condition of my own](https://natematias.com/portfolio/2021-06-06-ithaca-allergies/), I may on rare occasion need to teach remotely.
+Since I may not be alerted to this need until the morning before class, I will ask the designated presenting graduate student to also set up a video chat feed for me to join.

 ### Counseling Resources
 It is common for students to experience stressful events at some point during graduate school.
 Students sometimes experience depression, anxiety, family stress, the loss of loved ones, financial strain, and other stressors.
 It is perfectly normal for students to seek the service of mental health professionals to provide them with support and skills to cope with these experiences.
 Below I have provided the contact information for some of the mental health services available to Cornell University students so that you will know where you can go if you or a friend would like to take advantage of these resources.